Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

   </TabItem>
 </Tabs>

-This validation would throw a critical error with a type `ErrorType.Concurrency`, which would result in the 409 (Conflict) HTTP status code for the REST API.
+This validation would throw a critical error with the type `ErrorType.`Concurrency`, which would result in the 409 (Conflict) HTTP status code for the REST API.

 In the following example, when adding a new sales reason to a sales order, we use this extension method to validate that the provided reason does not yet exist for that sales order.